Vertice Report

 Procurement orchestration is the connecting, coordinating and synchronizing of systems and people within a workflow to ensure the smooth exchange of information and data.

-It’s the glue for any procurement workflow - the critical component that ensures any procurement project runs smoothly and without constant manual assistance or having to chase internal stakeholders.
+It’s the glue for any procurement process workflow - the critical component that ensures any procurement project runs smoothly and without constant manual assistance or having to chase internal stakeholders.

-“Procurement orchestration pulls the strings of the streamlined procurement process.
-It enables the flow of information between steps to be qualified, quick and efficient.
 Once a stakeholder has finished their part, they can rely on the procurement orchestration setup to carry the contract, complete and with full context, to the correct next stage without interruption, fuss or complication.”

 Hayden Munt Headshot